sourcehut-mirrors/chawan/doc/mailcap.md

   images are disabled.

 * `x-type` (from w3mmee) specifies a MIME type substitution.
 The command part is interpreted as a MIME type (without template expansion) which is used instead of the original type.
 Such entries are only respected in `external.auto-mailcap`.

-   `x-type` has a higher priority than other entries, and applies even to text/plain and text/html documents (which are normally excluded from mailcap).
-However, `x-type` entries do not apply if the content type was forced (e.g. using the `-T` flag).
+  Entries with `x-type` also match text/plain and text/html documents (which are normally excluded from mailcap).
+However, `x-type` does not apply if the content type was forced (e.g. using the `-T` flag).

   (Note: `x-type` is experimental.
 Future changes to its semantics are to be expected.)

-* `x-match` (from w3mmee) restricts an entry's URL to the specified regex.
+* `x-match` (from w3mmee) restricts the entry's URL to the specified regex.
   `x-nc-match` is the same, but it is case-insensitive.
-For example, `x-match=https?://example\.org/.*` restricts an entry to example.org (note the backslash.)
+For example, `x-match=https?://example\.org/.*` restricts the entry to example.org (note the backslash.)

   When one of these fields is present together with `test`, the result is ANDed together.

+* `x-netpath` (from w3mmee) restricts the entry to URIs that match the `net_path` production of RFC 2396.
+In other words, the URI must have an authority (hostname etc.), so e.g. `example://blah/path` is matched, while `example:/path` isn't.

+  For schemes other than `file`, two slashes after the colon signify a `net_path`.  `file:///path` is a special case: it looks like a `net_path`, but it isn't one.
+(This is inherited from the WHATWG URL standard.)

 ## Examples